baodaqian/baodaqian.github.io/_pages/about.md

 ---
 My name is Daqian Bao, and I am a Ph.D. student in Machine Learning (ML) at the Georgia Institute of Technology (Georgia Tech).
-As a PhD student, I am very fortunate to be able to work with Dr. [Justin Romberg](https://jrom.ece.gatech.edu/) as his advisee.
+From Janurary 2024, I am very fortunate to be able to work with Dr. [Justin Romberg](https://jrom.ece.gatech.edu/) as his advisee.

 My research is currently on several different fields, a great part of the research is inspired by Dr. Romberg's previous work on deep learning/compression/compressive sensing:
 - The multimodal sensing method for 3D reconstructions.